- a woman born on or before 1 July 1955

 Managing your payment

-You can do most of your Centrelink, Medicare and Child Support business using self service.
-There are options using mobile apps, online accounts or phone self service.
+You can do most of your Centrelink, Medicare and Child Support business using self service options including our Express Plus Centrelink mobile apps, online services or phone self service.

 Change of circumstances while receiving Widow Allowance